fb pixel

 • Avoid taking drugs, consuming alcohol, and smoking.
 Any of these drugs can cause mood swings and poor mental health.

-• Your doctor may recommend medicines or assist you in finding a therapist to help you with your condition.
+• Your doctor may recommend medicines or help you find a therapist to assist with your condition.
 Talking to your doctor if you’re having trouble with your mental health will help.

 Oral Health in Leederville

-Many elements of our health are influenced by our dental health, including our mental health.
-That is why maintaining good oral health is essential for so many reasons.
+Our dental health, including our mental well-being, influences many aspects of our overall health.
+That is why maintaining good oral health is crucial for numerous reasons.

 Call Dentist on Vincent today on (08) 9242 4400 or schedule an appointment online.